skip to main content

 The exam comprises of a series of tests including multiple choice questions and written tasks:

-• Short break (20 mins)
+• Break (20 mins)

 • Short break (5 mins)